Reincarnation: Comparison

 Early texts of Hinduism, Buddhism and Jainism share the concepts and terminology related to reincarnation.
 They also emphasize similar virtuous practices and karma as necessary for liberation and what influences future rebirths.
 For example, all three discuss various virtues—sometimes grouped as Yamas and Niyamas—such as non-violence, truthfulness, non-stealing, non-possessiveness, compassion for all living beings, charity and many others.

 Hinduism, Buddhism and Jainism disagree in their assumptions and theories about rebirth.
-Hinduism relies on its foundational assumption that 'soul, Self exists' (atman or attā), in contrast to Buddhist assumption that there is 'no soul, no Self' (anatta or anatman).
-Hindu traditions consider soul to be the unchanging eternal essence of a living being, and what journeys across reincarnations until it attains self-knowledge.
+Hinduism relies on its foundational belief that the 'soul, Self exists' (atman or attā), while Buddhism aserts that there is 'no soul, no Self' (anatta or anatman).
+Hindu traditions consider soul to be the unchanging eternal essence of a living being, which journeys through reincarnations until it attains self-knowledge.
 Buddhism, in contrast, asserts a rebirth theory without a Self, and considers realization of non-Self or Emptiness as Nirvana (nibbana).
-Thus Buddhism and Hinduism have a very different view on whether a self or soul exists, which impacts the details of their respective rebirth theories.

 The reincarnation doctrine in Jainism differs from those in Buddhism, even though both are non-theistic Sramana traditions.
-Jainism, in contrast to Buddhism, accepts the foundational assumption that soul exists (Jiva) and asserts this soul is involved in the rebirth mechanism.
-Further, Jainism considers asceticism as an important means to spiritual liberation that ends all reincarnation, while Buddhism does not.
+Jainism, in contrast to Buddhism, accepts the foundational assumption that soul (Jiva) exists and asserts that this soul is involved in the rebirth mechanism.
+Furthermore, Jainism considers asceticism as an important means to spiritual liberation that ends the cycle of reincarnation, while Buddhism does not.